Updated December 17, 2019

 Is this true?

-Part of the problem is the phrase get over.
-It is more accurate to say that you would never forget a child who had died, anymore than you would ever forget a parent or a loved one.
+Part of the problem is the phrase “get over” and what this implies.
+It’s more accurate to say that you would never forget a child who had died, anymore than you would ever forget a parent or a loved one.
 Another part of the problem is that time, of itself, is a recovery action.
 Although recovery from loss does take some time, it is the actions within time that lead to successful recovery.

 The primary goal of The Grief Recovery Method is to help you grieve and complete relationships that have ended or changed.
 Using The Grief Recovery Method allows you to have fond memories not turn painful and helps you retake a happy and productive place in your own life.
 In addition, you regain the ability to begin new relationships, rather than attempting to replace or avoid past relationships.

-To better define grief and understand what it is, we suggest you read our grief blog, The Best Definition of Grief You Will Find
+To better define grief and understand what it is, we suggest you read our grief blog on The Best Definition of Grief You Will Find